PlanViz: Evaluating Planning-Oriented Image Generation and Editing for Computer-Use Tasks: Experiment

 \subsection{Implementation}

-\textbf{Models. } We apply recent state-of-the-art open-source or closed-source SOTA UMMs.
+\textbf{Models \& Evaluation settings. } We apply recent state-of-the-art open-source or closed-source SOTA UMMs.
 Some prior models are also utilized.
-Model list is in the supplementary material.

-\textbf{Evaluation settings. } We evaluate all closed-source models through their official API.
-Evaluation details are in the supplementary.
+We evaluate all closed-source models through their official API.
+The list of models and evaluation details are in the supplementary material.
 Notably, we randomly select a subset of 50 images from all generations and utilize the Python API of Qwen3-VL-235B-A22B-Instruct, mentioned in Section~\ref{sec:score_judge} to judge them 10 times.
 We discover that very similar scores are given, and after calculating the \textit{Coefficient of Variation}~\cite{abdi2010coefficient} ($\frac{\text{mean}}{\text{standard deviation}}\times100\%$), we gain a 3.4\% score, suggesting the stability of our evaluation.